jobrunr/website/content/en/documentation/configuration/virtual-threads.md

     parent: 'configuration'
     weight: 21
 ---
-{{< trial-button >}}

 [Virtual threads](https://openjdk.org/jeps/444) are lightweight threads finalized in JDK 21.
-The introduction of virtual threads allows programs to use a large number of threads, by abstracting the physical limitations.
+The introduction of virtual threads allows programs to use a large number of threads as the physical limitations are abstracted by the JVM.

 A virtual thread only consumes an OS thread while performing calculations on the CPU, the OS thread is freed when performing a blocking I/O operation.
 This allows for an increased throughput as other virtual threads can execute while some are waiting due to I/O operations.